Caiyun-AI/DCFormer/README.md

 ## News and Updates

 - [2025/2/13] We update the `pytorch/dcformer` folder, these scripts support the pre-training and supervised fine-tuning of the dcformer model using DeepSpeed's ZeRO-0, ZeRO-1, ZeRO-2 and ZeRO-3.
+Please refer to `pytorch/dcformer/README.md` for more traing details.

 ## Jax